 - Run time - 28 minutes per day

 As you can see the time spent running increases each week.
 At the end of this you should be a very competent runner.
-The government advises 30 minutes of exercise every day for the maximum health benefits.
+The government advises 30 minutes of exercise, 5 days a week for maximum health benefits.
 You've done this 3 days a week so you can increase it if you wish.

 What you do after completing this 5k plan is up to you.
 You could carry on running for longer distances.
 Or you could incorporate some speed work in to your runs.
 This would help your normal runs quicken.
-You now have a running foundation to work from.
+What ever you choose to do, you now have a running foundation to work from.